robertesler/Pd4Unity/README.md

 * ReadSoundFile and WriteSoundFile are experimental.
 I recommend using Unity's built-in AudioClip API if trying to use audio files.

 # Limitations
 So far with my testing it appears when the Unity function ```OnAudioFilterRead(float [] data, int channels)``` is used to pass our audio buffer it is subject to the C# Garbage Collector.
 This means there may be dropouts.
 When used in the Editor the dropouts can be noticeable to very noticeable.
 When used within a built game, it appears these dropouts are minimized quite a bit.
 This library is not meant to be a high-performance audio engine like FMOD or Wwise, but instead show people how to create procedural audio routines without having to do a lot of heavy lifting for the user.
+If you do want to build a more optimized plug-in for Unity, than Pd++ interfacing with the Unity Plug-In API would be the way to go.